xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD04_LAB_MANUAL.md

 2. In the **Delete** action, add code to find a single **photo** object from its **id**.
 3. If no Photo with the right **id** is found, return the **HttpNotFound** value
 4. If a Photo with the right **id** is found, pass it to a view called **Delete**.
-5. Add a method called **DeleteConfirmed** by usingthe following information:
+5. Add a method called **DeleteConfirmed** by using the following information:

    - HTTP verb: **HTTP Post**
    - ActionName: **Delete**